 The latest IT outsourcing delivery models, coupled with the sheer number of vendors and IT services offerings, are changing the outsourcing conversation – and the way we work, says Dominic J. Asta, a VP and practice lead for Global Managed Services for KellyOCG.

-Asta notes that the outsourced business model is moving away from “the non-strategic, non-core space into higher value, strategic tasks.”1 The outsourcing decision itself, he continues, reflects this trend, and is less about cost-savings and based more on business drivers:
+Asta notes that the outsourced business model is moving away from “the non-strategic, non-core space into higher value, strategic tasks.”1 The decision for outsourcing IT management itself, he continues, reflects this trend, and is less about cost-savings and based more on business drivers:

 - Competitive Agility – the ability to respond quickly to new opportunities